 Header: Preset load, Save and Help buttons.
 XML files containing Bridge Creator presets are saved under the <model>\Attributes folder.

-Alignment: road alignment input that is a LandXML file (opens a new dialog box).
+Alignment: road alignment input that is a LandXML file or by selecting any Tekla construction line (opens a new dialog box).

-Section Preview: preview of a section at a specific chainage.
+Section Preview: preview of a section at a specific chainage/station.

-Creation: Object name, start and end chainage, interval for triangulation and creation of construction lines.
+Creation: Object name, start and end chainage/station, interval for triangulation, polygon count and creation of construction lines.

 - In the Read Alignments dialog box:

 Browse to the LandXML file that contains the road alignment.

 The table shows all available lines, but only Active lines will be made available for creation of key sections.
 Only one Reference line can be selected.
 You can preview lines by selecting the Preview box.
 Remember to select the base point in Location by.

 Note that Bridge Creator is reading the LandXML file directly not the reference modelmodel which the designer can use as an aid when building another model